api-platform/core/README.md

     cache: api.mapping.cache.apc
 ```

-DunglasJsonLdApiBundle leverages [Doctrine Cache](https://github.com/doctrine/cache) to abstract the cache backend.
+DunglasApiBundle leverages [Doctrine Cache](https://github.com/doctrine/cache) to abstract the cache backend.
 If
 you want to use a custom cache backend such as Redis, Memcache or MongoDB, register a Doctrine Cache provider as a service
 and set the `cache` config key to the id of the custom service you created.